Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/GeneratorBundle/Resources/doc/GeneratorBundle.md

 ## Page

-Using this command you can generate a new page class.
+Using this command you can generate a new page.
 This command will generate an entity class and a form type class.
 It will also configure the page template and page sections for the created page.

 ### Command